500+ Best Indian/Hindu Names for Cultural Characters

 Saanvi

-Goddess Lakshmi and divine knowledge, combining traditional reverence with modern appeal.
+Linked with Goddess Lakshmi and knowledge, combining tradition with modern use.

 Aadhya